wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/git.md

 ## What is git?

 Something that is all too common with us nerds who work with computers is that we make mistakes. _A LOT_.
 In fact, it wouldn't be too far off to define working with software "a constant evolving problem that never goes away".
-However, when you solve that problem, it is all the more sweet.
+However, when you solve that problem, it's all the more sweet.

-But when you're working with code that is also constantly evolving and changing, it is important to keep track of your work.
+But when you're working with code that is also constantly evolving and changing, it's important to keep track of your work.
 Everyone has been working on a coding project, added a function and then had everything break.
 I know I've been there.
 When that happened, I would have killed to have something that would have kept track of my routine "backups" of my code.
 Enter git.

 As we have referenced a lot in this guide, let's see what Dr. Wikipedia has to say: